anuz505/Web-Sockets-with-Fast-Api-Chat-app/readme.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (cause "it works on my machine" isn't good enough)
 - Node.js 18+ (for local frontend development)
 - Python 3.11+ (for local backend development)
+- Coffee ☕ (optional but highly recommended)

 ### Quick Start with Docker